SSS-Says-Snek/community_bot_old/README.md

 This is a bot made by a random person who is `13` years old.
 Yes, you heard me right.
 THIRTEEN years old.
 As a result, it is EXTREMELY bad, and EXTREMELY bad.
 Do not download it, because it requires some files that are not on your computer.
 But that's fine!
-This is only to admire my work.
+This is only to get a rough idea on some concepts.
 (Also, I am not good at HTML or Markdown, so apologies for the sloppy .md file!)

 <p>